10 reasons to visit Puglia region in Italy

 5. It produces a lot of olive oil for Italy

-With over 50 million olive trees in the Puglia region, it’s no wonder it makes up to 60% of the olive oil produced in Italy.
+With over 50 million olive trees, it’s an easy answer to the question, “What is Puglia known for?”
+It makes up to 60% of the olive oil produced in Italy!
 If you’re looking to experience olive oil tasting in Italy, we recommend visiting Martina Franca, which is considered to be the best in the country.
 Its olive oil is hand harvested and cold pressed within hours of being picked, helping to preserve its delicious flavour.

 6. Bari

-Bari, the capital of Apulia region is more than a transport hub.
-You will find many architectural and historical gems like Basilica di San Nicola, an 11th century church where the bones of Saint Nicholas, the inspiration for Father Christmas, used to lay before being stolen by Bari sailors from Myra.
-The basilica, of solid and powerful construction, was the only building to survive the otherwise wholesale destruction of Bari by the Normans in 1152.
+Bari, the capital of Apulia region, is more than a transport hub.
+You will find many architectural and historical gems like the 11th Century church, Basilica di San Nicola.
+This is where the bones of Saint Nicholas, the inspiration for Father Christmas, used to lay before being stolen by Bari sailors from Myra.
+The basilica of solid and powerful construction was the only building to survive the otherwise wholesale destruction of Bari by the Normans in 1152.

 7. Ostuni